LeonardoBlauth/LeonardoBlauth/README.md

 - :stuck_out_tongue_closed_eyes: I really like to learn and I'm always looking for knowledge

-- :earth: And I also like to travel
+- :earth_americas: And I also like to travel